Adlexer/Embedding-Homework/README.md

 ![3-2-1](img/3-2-1.png)

-Making new folder on this path.
+A new folder is made on this path.

 ```bash
 # mkdir /home/nfsroot